vineethub/Laravel-ecommerce-project/README.md

     *   User Dashboard, Order History, and full Account Settings.
 *   **Functional Admin Panel:**
     *   A secure, role-protected admin area.
-    *   Full CRUD for managing **Product Categories**.
+    *   Full CRUD for managing **Product Categories**, **Products**, and **Coupon Codes**.
-    *   Full CRUD for managing **Products**.
     *   A complete **Order Management** system to view orders and update their status.
-    *   A full CRUD interface for creating and managing **Coupon Codes**.
+    *   An interface to manage customer **Return Requests**.
 *   **Advanced Customer Features:**
     *   A complete **Shopping Cart** with add, view, update, and remove functionality.
     *   A **Customer Review & Rating** system for products.
     *   The ability for customers to **apply coupons** in the cart.
+    *   A complete **Return/Refund System** allowing customers to request returns for completed orders.

 ### Next Steps (🚀)
 The core application is now feature-complete.
-The final phase of development will focus on building out two key systems: one for customer trust and another for external integration.
+The final phase of development will focus on external integration.

-1.  **Return/Refund System:** Build a complete workflow for customers to request returns or refunds for their orders.
-This will include:
-    *   A "Request Return" option on the customer's order history page.
-    *   A dedicated section in the admin panel to review and process these requests (approve/deny).
-    *   New order statuses to track the return process (e.g., "Return Requested," "Return Approved," "Refunded").

-2.  **Build a RESTful API:** Expose the application's data and functionality through a secure, token-based API using Laravel Sanctum.
+1.  **Build a RESTful API:** Expose the application's data and functionality through a secure, token-based API using Laravel Sanctum.
 This will enable the development of other clients, such as:
     *   A native mobile application (iOS/Android).
-    *   A headl
+    *   A headless frontend built with a framework like Next.js or Vue.js.

 ## Tech Stack
 *   **Backend:** Laravel 12 (PHP)